wilmkr/naija_emojis/README.md

 - Get a particular Emoji

 ```
-Send a GET request containing the Emoji's position in the emojis table to https://w-naija-emoji.herokuapp.com/emojis
+Send a GET request containing the Emoji's ID in the emojis table to https://w-naija-emoji.herokuapp.com/emojis

 E.g. to get the third emoji: